Let's implement the timeline component in React. We'll calculate styles in real time and we'll memoize calculations to save some performance.

 The layout of the component is a bit non-standard.
 So using a grid or flexbox, in this case, will be very difficult or impossible.

-transform: translate(a,b)to define the position of the elements.
+Use good old position: absolute and transform: translate(a,b) to define the position of the elements.

 4. Inline styles???